jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 refactor: make it better
 #################################################################################

-The ``add`` :ref:`function<functions>` passes the test but does not meet the actual requirement because it does not care about the inputs.
-It always returns ``1`` and want it to do a calculation with the inputs and return the result
+The ``add`` :ref:`function<functions>` passes the test but does not meet the actual requirement because it always returns ``1``, it does not care about the inputs.
+I want it to do a calculation with the inputs and return the result

 .. _test_addition_refactor_red: